pomeloduan/go-ollama/README.md

-While most AI Agent implementations are primarily in Python, practical examples using Go are relatively scarce.
-This project is a complete, locally-runnable AI Agent system built with Go.
+While most AI Agent implementations are in Python, practical examples using Go are relatively scarce.
+This project is a complete, locally runnable AI Agent system built with Go.
 It serves as:
-- A personal learning summary
+- A record of my personal learning journey
-- A reference example of AI development for the Go community
+- A reference for AI development within the Go community
-- A place to exchange ideas with others interested in AI Agent development and Go
+- A space to exchange ideas with others interested in building AI Agents and learning Go language

 # Ollama Local Service Demo